fastbodin/sim_anneal/python/README.md

 ## Requirements:

-The build requires NumPy and Numba and was tested on Python 3.12.
+The build requires NumPy (tested on 2.3.0) and Numba (tested on 0.61.2) and was tested on Python 3.12.

 ## Running: